Free Footage & Video Clips

 Finding free video clips is an easy task.
 If you search for “free video” or “free footage” in your preferred search engine, you can find such sites at the top of your search results.
 Popular free video websites can have from thousands to millions of video clips.
-Depending on the site you may have access to many onsite search options to refine your onsite search.
+Depending on the site you can have access to many onsite search options to refine your onsite search.
 Before downloading free clips, check the license – you may want to know where and how you can use such clips.

 Using free footage with people and recognizable famous places (stadiums, landmarks) in commercial projects may be problematic.
 Commercial use requires copyright clearing as well as model and property releases.
 Unfortunately, most free video sites don’t offer such coverage.